“Don’t focus on having a great blog. Focus on producing a blog that’s great for your readers.”

 Whichever category you fall into, it is a necessity when it comes to your blog as you need to know what people are looking at, what’s doing well and what isn’t doing well.

-This helps you create more content that your audience are digging and ditch the content that isn't floating their boat!
+This helps you create more content that your audience is digging and ditch the content that isn’t floating their boat!

 There’s not a lot I’m going to say on this topic, because it can be very easy to get sucked into the numbers, which distracts you from the important blogging tasks (writing awesome posts/writing great emails to your list/creating pin images etc)…